learn-co-curriculum/dsc-dictionaries-lab/README.md

 ## Objectives
 You will be able to:
-* Understand dictionaries and how to use them
+* Assign values in a dictionary
+* Access keys and values in a dictionary

 ## Instructions